cjwit/vote/README.md

 Next up:

-* Finish conversion to ES6
-	* Begin with actions?
 * Delete buttons on poll options should not be there if you are not poll owner
 * Nav bar does not work on mobile